A left-aligned quote in the first column of a responsive row.

 Trim it.
 A shorter quote reads with more confidence in this pattern.

-Are multiple testimonials stacking together?
+Are multiple testimonials in a row?

 Does the context need a heading above the testimonials?